nvite/node-wkhtmltopdf/README.md

-# node-wkhtmltopdf
+# node-wkhtmltopdf-prebuilt
-Native bindings for wkhtmltopdf
+Prebuilt binaries for wkhtmltopdf